-Be sure to put this owner's manual and the lowpressure tire gauge in the plastic bag and always carry them along with the owner's tool kit under the seat.
+Be sure to put this owner's manual in the plastic bag and to always carry it as well as the owner's tool kit and the low-pressure tire gauge in their respective compartments under the seat.

-- 1. Owner's manual
+- 1. Low-pressure tire gauge

 - 2. Owner's tool kit

-- 3. Low-pressure tire gauge
+- 3. Owner's manual